diffusedlight/kcctl/plan.md

 - To manage the use of multiple kube config files

 ## Requirements
+- load config file from defaulted directory
+	- Need to figure out where we are going to place this.
+	- Would like to honor XDG_CONFIG_DIRS
 - list my kubeconfig files
 - delete my kubeconfig files
 - switch my kubeconfig files